netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite.md

             Do you want to connect to a Remote Kubernetes Cluster?
 (Y/N):

-        If you are running script from a Kubernetes cluster where the services that you want the SML yamls for are already running then choose which `Kubeconfig` file to use.
+        If you are running the script from a Kubernetes cluster where the services that you want the SML YAML files for are already running then choose which `Kubeconfig` file to use.

         - Choose `Y` if you want to use the default `kubeconfig` file of the Kubernetes cluster.